Access for Researchers

 - On being informed by EPSRC and the user that the proposal has been funded (if applicable), a meeting is held at the facility between the user and the managers – time-scales for the work and technical requirements are further discussed in detail and agreed upon.

 The NWTF is committed to assisting early stage researchers by making world class facilities available for their research.
 A number of facilities have assigned a number of days per year for free access.
-Contact the NWTF project manager to learn more by clicking here.
+For more information on this initiative click here or contact the NWTF project manager by clicking here.